TheJaredWilcurt/steal-vue/README.md

 [![npm version](https://badge.fury.io/js/steal-vue.svg)](https://badge.fury.io/js/steal-vue)

+# KNOWN ISSUES

+1. You have to do an `Empty Cache & Hard Reload` for changes to occur in the browser (not cool)
+1. Steal-Sass is just straight up broken and breaks everything else if used
+1. Exporting CSS during a build is busted

+# Current State

+1. Removing Sass references allows this to run locally for development (though requires manually emptying cache and hard reloading to see changes)

 # StealJS plugin for Vue.js Single File Components.

 Steal ([StealJS](http://stealjs.com/)) is a module loader with sane defaults.
 With the _steal-vue_ plugin, Steal can bundle Vue.js Single File Components with your application.
 In addition to CSS styles, it includes support for Sass styles by using the `lang` attribute.